600billionlazer/QualatroAP/README.md

 Additionally, you should also have the latest version of Qualatro installed alongside this mod, linked [here](https://github.com/SiIvaGunner/qualatro/releases/).

+Also, **DO NOT** use this mod with BalatroAP, even disabled.
+It will refuse to work.

 You should be good to go then!
 You can start the game normally over Steam and it should load the mod.
 If there are any issues message me on Discord @pixelsword_.
 I should be in most of the Archipelago related Discord servers, anyway.